silshack/spring2014/_posts/2014-02-22-ChunxiSimpleHack1.md

 I found some description and pictures from Wikipedia.
 Then I thought it may be too simple.
 So I found guide on the web which taught me how to embed google map on the page.

 It seems like there are a lot of cool things which can be achieved on the simplehack.
-But it will take me some time to learn more.
+But it will take me some time to learn more, read more.